December 31, 2019

-Emmanuel lives with his Grandfather.
-Emmanuel has 1 sibling living in the household.
-Emmanuel helps with the following duties at home: Carries Water and Running Errands.
-Emmanuel's favourite activities and interests include: Ball Games, Basketball, Dancing, and Toy Cars.
-Activities that Emmanuel enjoys through the church are: Only Attends Project.
-Emmanuel does not attend school.
-The reason given by our field office is: Needed Finances not Available.
-Emmanuel's family lives in the area of Poblacion 2, Claveria in Philippines.
+Han lives with his mother and father.
+Han's mother is Not Employed.
+Han's father is Sometimes Employed.
+His occupation is Day Labor / Different Jobs.
+Han has 2 siblings living in the household.
+Han is not required to help with family duties at home due to age.
+Han's favourite activities and interests include: Art or Drawing.
+Activities that Han enjoys through the church are: Only Attends Project.
+At the compassion centre Han's favourite activities are: Dancing and / or Drama.
+Han does not attend school.
+The reason given by our field office is: Under Age.
+Han's family lives in the area of Barangay Poblacion in Philippines.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid, and rainy.